CMU-Graphics/Scotty3D/docs/animation/splines.md

 <img src="task1_media/0014.png" height="30">

-We then use t1 and t2 as the endpoints of our cubic "piece," and for tangents we use the values ome to Scotty3D!
-This 3D graphics software implements interactive mesh editing, realistic path tracing, and dynamic animation.
-Implementing the functionality of the program constitutes the majority of the coursework for 15-462/662 Computer Graphics at Carnegie Mellon University
+We then use t1 and t2 as the endpoints of our cubic "piece," and for tangents we use the values
 <img src="task1_media/0015.png" height="30"> <br/>

 <img src="task1_media/0016.png" height="30"> <br/>